• Share this on:

 Material prices

 One of the most-used preferred fibres is organic cotton.
-The price for 1 kg of certified organic cotton differs per country of origin, but in all cases, organic cotton is more expensive to produce than conventional cotton.
+The price for certified organic cotton differs per country of origin, but organic cotton is more expensive than conventional cotton in all cases.
 The price gap also differs per country.
-For example, in India and Turkey organic cotton is approximately 10% more expensive than conventional cotton.
-In China it is 15%–35% more expensive, according to the Textile Exchange.
-Worldwide, the price of organic cotton is rising due to a mismatch between supply and demand.
+For example, organic cotton is approximately 10% more expensive than conventional cotton in India and Turkey.
+In China it is 15-35% more expensive according to the Textile Exchange (2022).
+Worldwide, the price of organic cotton is reaching all-time highs due to demand outstripping supply.

 The price of recycled PET flakes that are used to make recycled polyester was around €200 per tonne cheaper than virgin PET, until 2019.
-Since then, demand and price have grown substantially, thanks to growing interest from brands and retailers in more sustainable materials.
-Currently rPET is more expensive than virgin PET and recycled polyester is more expensive than virgin polyester.
+Since then, demand and price have grown substantially, due to growing interest from brands and retailers in more sustainable materials.
+Currently rPET is more expensive than virgin PET, and recycled polyester is more expensive than virgin polyester.

-The price point for sustainable materials such as ECOVERO™ and REFIBRA™ is higher than their conventional virgin counterparts.
-Innovative and still relatively small-scale materials such as Orange Fiber, Brewed Protein™ and Piñatex® can be substantially more expensive than the conventional materials they are considered to be an alternative to.
-Piñatex®, for instance, is currently sold for €50 per 1.55 square metres.
-The same amount of conventional leather can be purchased in several production regions for prices starting at €15.
+The price point for sustainable materials like ECOVERO™ and REFIBRA™ is higher than their conventional virgin counterparts.
+Innovative and still relatively small-scale materials like Orange Fiber, Brewed Protein™ and Piñatex® can be substantially more expensive than the conventional materials they are considered to be alternatives to.
+Piñatex®, for instance, is currently sold for €50 per 1.55 m2.
+The same amount of conventional leather can be purchased in several production regions, for prices starting at €15.

 Retail pricing

 Preferred fibres and materials have broken into the mainstream European apparel market.
-Demand primarily comes from large European retail chains, such as C&A, H&M and Tchibo, and from many smaller brand retailers, some with a distinct sustainable profile.
-Large retail chains can limit retail price increases by handling large-volume orders (C&A for instance manages to sell organic cotton T-shirts for €6), while smaller brands compensate for their relatively expensive input material with marketing.
+Demand primarily comes from large European retail chains, such as C&A, H&M and Tchibo, and many smaller brand retailers, some with distinct sustainable profiles.
+Large retail chains can limit retail price increases by handling large-volume orders (for instance, C&A manages to sell organic cotton T-shirts for €6), while smaller brands compensate for their relatively expensive input material with marketing.

 Please review our market information disclaimer.